j-a-n/lovelace-wallpanel/README.md

 This can be any HTTP URL, a Home Assistant media-source URL or a Home Assistant entity that has the entity_picture attribute.

 Tip: If you click on the far right side of the screen while the screen saver is active, the next image will be displayed.
+A click on the left side shows the previous picture and reverses the playback order.

 ### HTTP URL